coin100-dao/coin100Web/README.md

 Implements ERC20 standards, rebase logic, ownership control, pause/unpause functionalities, and integration points for future governance.

 ### ICO (Public Sale) Contract
 Handles the initial distribution of 97% tokens.
-Investors purchase C100 with MATIC or ERC20 tokens (e.g., USDC) during the ICO period.
+Investors purchase C100 with POL or ERC20 tokens (e.g., USDC) during the ICO period.
 Unsold tokens are burned at the end, ensuring only the circulating supply reflects real participants.

 ### Scaling and GonsPerFragment
 Balances are tracked in a large integer unit called “gons.”
 The global `gonsPerFragment` variable determines how these translate into user balances.
 On rebase, adjusting `gonsPerFragment` updates everyone’s balance proportionally in O(1) complexity.